Louth county football team

 The Louth county football team represents Louth in men's Gaelic football and is governed by Louth GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Leinster Senior Football Championship and the National Football League.

-Louth's home ground for League matches is currently DEFY Páirc Mhuire, Ardee.
-Home fixtures in the All-Ireland Championship will be played at Inniskeen Grattans' pitch in Monaghan.
-As of April 2025, plans are progressing on a permanent base for the county side in Dundalk.
+As of 2025, Louth's home grounds for league matches included DEFY Páirc Mhuire in Ardee and the Gaelic Grounds in Drogheda.
+Home fixtures in the All-Ireland Championship have been played at Inniskeen Grattans' pitch in County Monaghan.
+As of April 2025, plans were progressing on a permanent base for the county side in Dundalk.

 The county senior team manager is Gavin Devlin.

-The team are the reigning Leinster Senior Football champions, having won the 2025 final against Meath to secure a first title since 1957.
+As of 2026, the team are the reigning Leinster Senior Football champions, having won the 2025 final against Meath to secure a first title since 1957.
 Their most recent All-Ireland Senior Championship title was in 1957.
 Louth has never won a National Football League Division 1 title, finishing runners-up once in 1948-49.